-So you’ve been out skating for a few hours now- pushing around down.
+So you’ve been out skating for a few hours now- pushing around town.
 Your feet are tired, you dread the next push.
 Hell, it hurts to sit down!
 Your feet are throbbing with every beat of your heart and you take your shoe off and massage the bottom of your foot but it doesn’t help!
 You’re completely pooped!
 The world turns greyscale and you hear a voice in the distance:

 “Are your feet tired from skating all day?
 Do you wish there was a way to… cushion your feet on your board?”